10 Reasons You Should Start Running Barefoot

 - Connectedness.
 When I ran with running shoes in the past, I would just feel the cool air and soak in the sights of the sky/trees/stars while running.
 Running barefoot adds a new dimension to the running experience – I feel a whole level of connectedness to the ground, and as a corollary, the environment I am in.

 - Lighter strides.
-With running shoes, my feet was completely buffered from the ground.
+With running shoes, my feet were completely buffered from the ground.
 I could never feel my strides, save for the numbing ‘thud’ between my feet and the soles of my shoes/ground whenever I land.
 This made me take heavy strides subconsciously.
 With barefoot running, I am definitely running much lighter than before.
 I’m not pounding on my knees/ankles/feet anymore.

 - Right landing.
 People who wear running shoes typically land heel first (a.k.a hard heel strikes), which places more stress on the foot.
 The correct running form should be to land on the front or middle of the foot.
 Here’s what a Discovery News article says about landing: